dtinth/promptpay-qr/README.md

 ## Introduction

-The Bank of Thailand [introduced a **PromptPay QRCode Standard**](https://thestandard.co/standardqrcode/).
+The Bank of Thailand [introduced a **PromptPay QRCode Standard**](https://thestandard.co/standardqrcode/) that works with most mobile banking apps in Thailand.

-By generating a QR code, users of mobile banking apps in Thailand can scan the QR code, and transfer money to your PromptPay account instantly.
+By generating a QR code, users of mobile banking apps can scan your QR code, and transfer money to your PromptPay account instantly.

-**Contents:**
+**In this repository:**

 - [**Mobile app**](#mobile-web-app) — Receive money from your home screen.